 If your business was incorporated or organized in a state other than New Jersey, then the name used for filing the certificate of formation must match exactly with the business name on the documents forming the business in the state of organization.
 If the formal business name is currently in use in New Jersey, then the out-of-state business can establish a “dba” or “doing business as” name for purposes of transacting business in New Jersey.

-Only businesses not organized in New Jersey may register “dba” or fictitious names.
-The registration is made by submitting a form determined by the type of entity making the registration and the registration is not available for submission online.
+Only businesses not organized in New Jersey can register “dba” or fictitious names.
+Do so by submitting a form determined by the type of entity making the registration.
+The registration is not available for submission online.

-Unlike for business entities such as corporations, LLCs, and certain partnerships, a sole proprietor using a “trade name” files its registration at the County Clerk’s office rather than with the State.
+Business entities such as corporations, LLCs, and certain partnerships file their registration with the state.
+A sole proprietor using a “trade name” files their registration at the County Clerk's office.

 New Jersey LLC Name Requirement

-If the business entity is formed as a limited liability company in New Jersey, there are several requirements and restrictions on the name of the business:
+If the business entity is formed as a limited liability company in New Jersey, its name must adhere to several requirements and restrictions:

-- The business name must be designated at the end as a “Limited Liability Company,” “LLC,” or “L.L.C.”
+- The business name must have at the end "Limited Liability Company,” “LLC,” or “L.L.C.”

 - The name must not be misleading so as to give consumers the idea that the business operates in any manner other than for the purposes set forth in the company's Certificate of Formation.

-- The name must not be confusingly similar and is required to be distinct from other LLCs, out-of-state LLCs and other reserved names and registrations.
+- The name must not be confusingly similar and must be distinct from other LLCs, out-of-state LLCs, and other reserved names and registrations.

-- Certain words are restricted for use in a business or trade name in New Jersey and require approval before use: Blind, Cemetery, Funeral Homes, Handicapped, Insurance, Little League, Olympia, Olympic, and Urban Renewal.
+- Certain words are restricted in a business or trade name in New Jersey and require approval before use: Blind, Cemetery, Funeral Homes, Handicapped, Insurance, Little League, Olympia, Olympic, and Urban Renewal.

 Requirements for the Certificate of Formation

-Once the business type and name are settled, the new business is created by filing a Certificate of Formation.
-This document is filed with the New Jersey Department of Treasury, Division of Taxation.
-This form may be completed and filed online or by mail.
+Once its business type and name are settled, a new business gets created by filing a Certificate of Formation.
+You can complete and file this document with the New Jersey Department of Treasury, Division of Taxation online or by mail.

 - Corporate name and address.

-- The month chosen for the end of the businesses tax year.
+- The month chosen for the end of the business's tax year.

-- If the business entity is a corporation, the certificate must state the number of shares of stock that the corporation will be allowed to issue.
+- If the business entity is a corporation, the number of shares of stock it will be allowed to issue.